-Cheerleading teams can have anywhere from five to 35 athletes.
-This is not your typical sport, in the sense of, one game and done.
+Cheerleading teams can have anywhere from five to thirty-five athletes.
+This is not your typical sport in the sense of "one game and done."
 This involves competitions and well-rounded athleticism.
-For instance, flexibility, endurance, stability/strength (to catch and hold teammates), and concentration.
+For instance, flexibility, endurance, stability/strength (to catch and hold teammates), and concentration are all key in cheerleading.
 Faith in teammates is crucial for this sport.
-Additionally, there is a lack of redemption in cheerleading, therefore, if one teammate is slacking or distracted, it can derange the rhythm of the entire team.
+Additionally, there is a lack of redemption in cheerleading, therefore, if one teammate is slacking or distracted, it can derail the rhythm of the entire team.
 Cheering is an intriguing mix of athleticism, creativity, collaboration, and competition.

-Similar to other sports cricket involves teamwork, athleticism, equipment, and substitutes, however, in cricket, the sub can only be used when another player is injured during a game.
-Involving 11 players on each team and the twelfth member participates only when the umpire allows the sub to enter the field.
+Similar to other sports, cricket involves teamwork, athleticism, equipment, and substitutes, however, in cricket, the sub can only be used when another player is injured during a game.
+The game involves 11 players on each team and the twelfth member participates only when the umpire allows the sub to enter the field.
 Equipment needed is a cricket bat, padding, gloves, balls, helmets, stumps and wickets.
 The goal of cricket is to score the most runs.
 The rules of cricket may take some time to grasp, but with practice, diligence and hard work, cricket is an exciting, momentous, and engaging sport.

 On skates and ice, each player focuses on balancing, as well as, playing the game.
 Skating on ice allows athletes to move fast and powerfully.
-Ice Hockey includes five skaters and one goalie, creating a brotherhood-like bond on the team.
+Ice Hockey includes five skaters and one goalie, creating strong bonds on the team.
 It is a rough and "nitty-gritty" sport that demands a vigorous and tough mentality.

 This team sport revolves around collaboration and partnership.
 Usually involving eight people in one boat, rowing insists on effort and hard work from all teammates.
 It is different from many sports, due to its "field" (the water), as well as its equipment (an oar).
 Furthermore, the crew is constantly sitting during this sport, so it focuses on arm and core strength more than anything.

-A rough and aggressive sport that takes confidence and boldness.
+Rugby is a rough and aggressive sport that takes confidence and boldness.
 Rugby demands that the players support and keep one another level-headed, due to the passion that goes into playing this sport.
 This game requires immediate decision making, strategic tackling, and intense practice, in order for the players to properly prepare for competition.
-Most importantly, when playing rugby, is kicking, catching, tackling, and choosing a position that highlights the player's strengths.
+Most important when playing rugby is kicking, catching, tackling, and choosing a position that highlights the player's strengths.

 With 11 players on each team, soccer is a momentous sport.
 It demands multi-tasking in thorough skills in leg coordination while also being attentive to both your teammates and the opposing team on the field.
-Soccer uses minimal equipment, just the ball and the goal.
+Soccer uses minimal equipment, just the ball, the goal, and a uniform.
 The main idea of the game is getting the ball in the goal, while the idea is simplistic, the execution takes intense practice and discipline.
 When playing soccer there players are guaranteed to learn team working skills, perseverance, endurance, and persistence.